Request scans of hardcopy material

 - search for the law report or publication in Library Search (note: do not search for the case citation or specific legislation, you need to find the report or publication where the case or legislation was published)

-- a request form will load with the law report or publication details pre-populated - make sure you enter the details of the case or legislation you want scanned such as the name of the act or legislation or case name and case citation plus any extra information you have such as volume, date and start page.
+- make sure you enter the details of the case or legislation you want scanned such as the name of the act, legislation or case name and case citation into the title field plus any extra information you have such as volume, date and start page.

-For example, to request the case Public Trustee v Nash (1921) 38 WN (NSW) 142, you would need to search for the law report (in this case WN is the report The Weekly Notes) in the Library Search and then click on the "Request scan of article" link to go to the request form and enter the case details.
+For example, to request the case Public Trustee v Nash (1921) 38 WN (NSW) 142, you would need to search for the law report (in this case WN is the report The Weekly Notes) in the Library Search and then click on the "Get an article from this journal" button to go to the request form and enter the case details.